 When a customer receives a shipment, they expect everything to be in order about their order.
+The cost of a mispick can greatly disrupt this expectation, leading to dissatisfaction and potential financial loss for the company.
 Consumers anticipate that their deliveries will contain all the items they ordered, in the right color, size, amount, etc. They expect that their orders will arrive on time and free of damage, and that the deliveries will also include the correct invoicing and documentation.

 All of these customer expectations are essential benchmarks that many companies seek to achieve with the Perfect Order Metric.
 This KPI helps organizations measure their overall order accuracy, but as we’ll discuss later on, it’s very difficult to achieve 100 percent.